Cash App Investing Review: Key Takeaways

-• In addition to banking tools, Cash App also has brokerage accounts.
+• Besides banking services, Cash App also has brokerage accounts.

-• Cash App’s software is very basic and is not intended for day trading or advanced trading.
+• Cash App’s platform is very simple and not meant for day trading or advanced strategies.

 Overview of Cash App

-If you already have a Cash App account for money management, you may want to consider using the firm for
+If you already have a Cash App account to handle money, you might want to consider using it for

-trading, too.
-Here’s the review of the Casp App’s investing service:
+trading as well.
+Here’s a review of Cash App’s investing service:

 Investing and Trading

-Brokerage accounts can be opened at Cash App to trade securities and bitcoin.
-There are no other products available, including other cryptocurrencies besides bitcoin.
-Using the Lightning Network, it’s possible to send and receive bitcoin with a Cash App account (in approved states).
+You can open brokerage accounts at Cash App for trading stocks, ETFs, and bitcoin.
+There are no other products, and no other digital coins except bitcoin.
+With the Lightning Network, you can send and receive bitcoin with a Cash App account (in approved states).

-For securities trading, the lineup is rather small.
+For stock trading, the menu is pretty short.
 There are no bonds, options, closed-end funds, or mutual funds.
-Cash App offers trading only in exchange-traded funds and stocks.
-To make matters even worse, some ETFs and stocks aren’t on the Cash App platform.
-For the securities it does offer, Cash App does not permit shorting or day trading.
+Cash App only offers ETFs and stocks.
+Making matters more limited, some ETFs and stocks aren’t even available on Cash App.
+And there’s no short selling or day trading.

 Banking

-To qualify for the FDIC protection, an account must have a debit card or be a teen account or a sponsor of a teen account.
-This caveat is Cash App’s primary weakness, although it’s obviously avoidable.
-Idle cash in a brokerage account is automatically swept into this free-cash balance at Cash App, which is not SIPC insured and may or may not be FDIC insured.
+To get FDIC protection, an account must have a debit card or be a teen account or the sponsor of a teen.
+This requirement is Cash App’s main drawback, but it is avoidable.
+Any uninvested money in a brokerage account is automatically swept into the Cash App balance, which is not SIPC insured and may or may not be FDIC insured.

-Using a QR code in the Cash App mobile app, it’s possible to send and receive money with other Cash App users and even pay for purchases at some point-of-sale terminals.
-This feature is Cash App’s major advantage.
+With the mobile app’s QR code, you can send and receive money from other Cash App users and even pay at some retail locations.
+This is one of Cash App’s biggest advantages.

 Pricing

-Cash App does not charge any ongoing account fees for either banking or brokerage accounts.
-There are no minimums, either.
+Cash App doesn’t charge ongoing account fees for either its banking or brokerage service.
+There are no required minimums, either.

 Margin